AlexandreGheraibia/genetics/README.md

 # genetics
-start of the Amino acid synthesis with a Dna strand.
+Begining amino acid synthesis.
-The paradigm of inheritance was used for represent Dna and Rna Classes like inherited of the Strand Class.
+The paradigm of inheritance was used for represent Dna and Rna Classes like been inherited of the Strand Class.